Barrick Gold signals founder Peter Munk to step down

-TORONTO/NEW YORK (Reuters) - Barrick Gold Corp (ABX.TO) signaled on Friday that founder and Chairman Peter Munk will likely leave the board at next year’s annual meeting, a move that sources say is intended to persuade reluctant investors to buy into the miner’s $3 billion equity offering.
+TORONTO (Reuters) - Barrick Gold Corp (ABX.TO) signaled on Friday that founder and Chairman Peter Munk is likely to step down from the board at next year’s annual meeting, a move sources pinned to concerns surrounding the gold miner’s recent $3 billion equity offering.

-Sources familiar with the situation say banks underwriting the deal have struggled to sell as much as a third of the shares on offer.
-Investors have become increasingly concerned about Barrick’s governance, especially what many see as the board’s lack of independence and Munk’s dominant role in the boardroom.
+Sources familiar with the situation say banks underwriting the huge offering have struggled to sell as much as one third of the shares on offer, amid investor concern around corporate governance issues within Barrick, specifically the number of independent board members and the role of Munk.

-Munk, who turned 86 on Friday, has always driven Barrick’s agenda: he started the company in 1983 and forged it into the world’s largest bullion producer.
-Along the way, he has built a reputation as a visionary in the mining industry.
+Munk, 86, has always driven Barrick’s agenda: he started the company in 1983 and forged it into the world’s largest gold producer.
+Recent missteps such as the shelving of the costly Pascua-Lama project in the Andes have prompted investors to question the leadership of a man once viewed as a visionary in the mining industry.

-Recent missteps, however, include a disappointing bet on copper, ballooning costs at its Pascua-Lama project in the Andes and a huge signing bonus for his heir apparent.
-These have prompted some investors to question his leadership.

 “The board is addressing the issues that have been raised with our directors, which include modification of the company’s executive compensation arrangements, the rejuvenation of the board through a combination of departures from the board, the addition of independent directors and succession in the chairman role at the company, consistent with Mr. Munk’s desire to retire as chairman of the board,” the filing said.

-Barrick said it intends to update the market before year-end on those initiatives as well as governance changes expected to take effect in conjunction with the annual meeting.
+“The company’s intention is to update the market before year end on these initiatives, with governance changes expected to take effect in conjunction with Barrick’s next annual meeting.”

+Barrick said the filing was meant to clear up confusion in the market around the timeline for Munk’s departure.

-Barrick has hinted in the past that Munk was likely to leave soon, but the company had been vague about the timing.
-On Friday, it said the filing was meant to clear up confusion in the market around the timeline for Munk’s departure, even though it stopped short of specifying an exact date.
+Barrick has hinted in the past that Munk was likely to leave soon, but the company had been less explicit about the timing.

-Sources familiar with the situation have also told Reuters that Barrick is likely to formally announce changes to the board, including Munk’s departure, around the end of the year.
-Those changes are likely to take effect after next year’s meeting.

-According the several sources familiar with the deal, the $3 billion offer - being run by Royal Bank of Canada (RY.TO), Barclays Plc and GMP - is proving to be a tough sell with investors as about $1 billion worth of equity is still unsold.

 Barrick faced a minor shareholder revolt at this year’s annual meeting, with around 85 percent of its shareholders opposing its nonbinding resolution on executive compensation.